CodePointCreativesPowerPlatform/Project-1-Document-Management-/README.md

 **3. Standard View, Leveled Up**

-Behold the Standard View, not as you know it!
-Our meticulous CSS styling adds flair and finesse to your document listings.
+Behold the Standard View, not as you know it!  meticulous CSS styling adds flair and finesse to your document listings.

 ## Workflow Wizardry

 **1. Move to "Rejected Documents" - Like Magic!**

-Our first Recurrence Workflow gracefully sweeps rejected documents away to a secret garden called "Rejected Documents."
+my first Recurrence Workflow gracefully sweeps rejected documents away to a secret garden called "Rejected Documents."
 Organized and stress-free.

 **2. Declutter with Document Deletion**